 Welcome to Charity Shop DJ Productions

-The party – and its preparation - has the power to break down barriers between art and audiences, to connect, to celebrate and inspire - and act as a catalyst for change.
+The Party has the power to break down barriers - to connect, celebrate and inspire - and act as a catalyst for change.

 The Art of Partying

 The Charity Shop DJ Manifesto:

 We work with festivals and producers, venues and locations, local, national and international authorities, charities, museums and private companies.